DISTRICT TWO CANDIDATE FORUM

 DISTRICT TWO GROUPS

 New Mexico's Congressional District Two is one of three districts in the state.
-District Two covers the vast southern half, of the state.
+District Two covers the vast southern half of the state.
 However, its 703,000 residents count for only a third of the state's 2 million population.
-Congressman Steve Pearce (R) has represented the district for a total of 13 years.
+Before the election of Congresswoman Xochitl Torres Small (D) in 2018, the district had been in Republican control for some 40 years.
 The Indivisible groups in this district are a far-flung, energetic bunch whose members communicate regularly and often travel great distances to meetings and town halls.
 As new Indivisible groups form, they will be added to this list.

 Leaders of Individual groups in District Two met to share ideas and expertise in Truth or Consequences.
 The two-day Congress was the first in an ongoing effort to improve communications among the groups.
 Photos by Steve Rhodes.